Tools Needed For An Engine Build

 Piston Ring Expander

-A piston ring expander is an inexpensive tool.
+A piston ring expander is a very inexpensive tool.
 Don't be tempted to install rings into the piston grooves by hand.
-It's a bad idea, because rings can get deformed by the twisting action, which may cause sealing problems.
+Piston rings can get deformed by the twisting action, which may cause sealing problems.

 Piston Ring Compressor